davekapp/github-notetaker-react/README.md

 Now that our Stores and Actions are finished, we know quite a bit about our application and the rest should be a breeze.
 All we need to do now is build out our components and then set up routing.

+####Step 5: Component Overview

+Before we jump into creating our components, let's take an overview of each component we'll build.

+ - Main (Finished) - This component is what has our <RouteHandler /> as well as our Menu
+ - Home (Finished) - This component is rendered on the '/' path.
+ - SearchGithub (Finished) - The component responsible for getting a username and transitioning to the profile view with that username.
+ - Profile (Finished but Commented Out) - A component which is essentially the bootstrapped wrapper for our components on the profile page. *Once we build out the other components, we'll uncomment the code in this component*.

+Github Components
+  - Left - The component which renders the left bio panel on the profiles page.
+  - Middle - The component which renders the middle repos panel on the profiles page.

+Notes Components
+ - AddNote - Manages the input box and action creator for creating a new note
+ - NotesList - Creats an unordered list of all of the users notes.
+ - Notes - The component which manages the notes state as well as renders the AddNote and NotesList components

+As you can see, a lot of the components are already built for you.
+You'll just need to build the Github components and the Notes components.

+Let's first start with the Github components.

+####Step 6: Github Components